 Although most words of contemporary spoken languages are not clearly imitative in origin, there has been a growing recognition of the importance of iconicity in spoken languages [25,26] and the common use of vocal imitation and depiction in spoken discourse [27,28].
 This has led some to argue for the importance of imitation for understanding the origin of spoken words [29–33].
 In addition, counter to previous assumptions, people are highly effective at using vocal imitations to refer to environmental sounds such as coins dropping in a jar or mechanical events such as scraping — in some cases, even more effective than when using conventional words [34].
-Recent work has also shown that people are able to create novel imitative vocalizations for more abstract meanings (e.g. ‘slow’, ‘rough’, ‘good’, ‘many’) that are understandable to naïve listeners [33].
-These imitations are effective not because people can mimic environmental sounds with high fidelity, but because people are able to produce imitations that capture the salient features of sounds in ways that are understandable to listeners [35].
+These imitations are effective not because people can mimic environmental sounds with high fidelity, but because people are able to produce imitations that capture the salient features of the referent in ways that are understandable to listeners [35].
 Similarly, the features of onomatopoeic words might highlight distinctive aspects of the sounds they represent.
 For example, the initial voiced, plosive /b/ in “boom” represents an abrupt, loud onset, the back vowel /u/ a low pitch, and the nasalized /m/ a slow, muffled decay [36].
+Recent work has also shown that people are able to create novel imitative vocalizations for more abstract meanings (e.g. ‘slow’, ‘rough’, ‘good’, ‘many’) that are understandable to naïve listeners [33].

 Thus, converging evidence suggests that people can use vocal imitation as an effective means of communication.
 At the same time, vocal imitations are not words.
-If vocal imitation played a role in the origin of some spoken words, then it is necessary to identify the minimal conditions under which vocal imitations can give rise to more word-like vocalizations that can eventually be integrated into a vocabulary of a language.
+If vocal imitation played a role in the origin of some spoken words, then it is necessary to identify whether vocal imitation can give rise to more word-like vocalizations that can eventually be integrated into a vocabulary of a language.
 In the present set of studies we ask whether vocal imitations can transition to more word-like forms through sheer repetition — without an explicit intent to communicate.
 To answer this question, we recruited participants to play an online version of the children’s game of “Telephone”.
 In the children’s game, a spoken message is whispered from one person to the next.
 In our version, the original message or “seed sound” was a recording of an environmental sound.
 The initial group of participants (first generation) imitated these seed sounds, the next generation imitated the previous imitators, and so on for up to 8 generations.

 Our approach uses a transmission chain methodology similar to that frequently used in experimental studies of language evolution [37].
 As with other transmission chain studies (and iterated learning studies more generally), we seek to discover how various biases and constraints of individuals change the nature of a linguistic signal.
 Importantly, while typical transmission chain studies focus on the impact of learning biases [38], the present studies involve iterated reproduction that does not involve any learning.
 Participants simply attempt to imitate a sound as best as they can.
 The biases we hypothesize to drive vocalizations to become more word-like are therefore not related to any learning process, but instead are expected to emerge from constraints on the reproducibility of vocalizations.
 Our aim is thus to determine whether iterated reproduction, even without learning, is a sufficient enough constraint to enable the emergence of more word-like signals.